-20.14.2.
+20.15.2.
 Pre-financing guarantee

-A pre-financing guarantee must be requested and received before any pre-financing payment above EUR 300 000; it must cover the amount of the pre-financing, and be denominated in the currency of payment.
-However, for a pre-financing amount which is less than EUR 300 000, such a guarantee is not required unless:
+A pre-financing guarantee must be requested and received before any pre-financing payment above EUR 300 000; it must cover the amount of the pre-financing, and be denominated in the currency of payment..
+A pre-financing guarantee may also be required below the amount of EUR 300.000 of pre-financing, subject to a risk analysis to be made by the Contracting Authority, (i) for Contractors which have been listed in the EDES at any moment during the last 3 years, and (ii) for Contractors having relied on the capacity of another entity not part of the contract in order to meet the selection criteria.For supply contracts of less than EUR 60 000, no pre-financing guarantee is to be requested.

-- The documents proving that the Contractor fulfils the selection criteria were not provided by the Contractor (or demanded by the Contracting Authority).
-This is the case for contracts awarded pursuant to a competitive negotiated procedure; - A risk analysis by the Contracting Authority requires it to seek such a guarantee.
-This is the case for a Contractor who has been registered in the Early Warning System over the previous 3 years, or for a Contractor which has not fulfilled the selection criteria itself, but has had recourse to the financial, technical, or professional capacity of another entity.

-For supply contracts of less than EUR 60 000, it is not allowed to demand a guarantee to cover the pre-financing.

 The pre-financing guarantee is released within 30 days of issue of the provisional acceptance certificate for the supplies.
-However, for contracts applying General Conditions previous to PRAG 2015 version the time period for release is 45 days.
+However, for contracts applying General Conditions previous to PRAG 2015 version, the time period for release is 45 days.

-20.15.
+20.16.
 Article 35 -Breach of Contract